Coleshill, Oxfordshire: Amenities

 Much of the village was shaped by the local landowner, the Earl of Radnor.
 Coleshill has an 18th-century pub, the Radnor Arms.
-School Lane has a number of Grade II listed Radnor estate cottages dating from about 1850.
+School Lane has a number of grade II listed Radnor estate cottages dating from about 1850.

 Notable people

 The record producer Sir George Martin lived at the former rectory until his death in March 2016.
-His private funeral was held in All Saints parish church.
+His private funeral was held in All Saints Church.